rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

    mechanism(via kubelet).
 5. The node will have a container runtime(docker) which will check if the pod is already running, if not it will create a new pod on the node.
-6. There is a scheduler as which will schedule orchestrate the pods on the nodes.
+6. There is a scheduler which orchestrates the pods on the nodes.
+This scheduler has a watch mechanism for both pods and the nodes.